dmerejkowsky/blog/content/post/0088-ruplacer.md

 The idea of ruplacer started almost 10 years ago when a colleague of mine showed me a shell function called `replacer`.
 Thanks, Cédric!

 Since then, I've re-written it in Python (twice!).
-Along the way the features, command line syntax and the style of the output changed quite a lot, but I've been using it regularly for all this time. ruplacer is the third version of this tool, which makes me confident it's good enough for *you* to try.
+Along the way, the features, command line syntax and the style of the output changed quite a lot, but I've been using it regularly for all this time. ruplacer is the third version of this tool, which makes me confident it's good enough for *you* to try.

 You will find the source code and pre-compiled binaries of ruplacer on [github](https://github.com/supertanker/ruplacer).